retrocomputacion/retrobbs/readme.txt

                   user selected file will be streamed.
       config.ini parameter keys:
           entryZpath > Path to the audio files, default is '/sound'.

+- Function USEREDIT:  Display the user profile editor

+- Function USERLIST:  Display the list of registered users

+- Function INBOX: Display the user's personal message inbox

+- Function BOARD: Display the message list for the specified board config.ini parameter keys: entryZid > Board ID (>0)
+      See the example config.ini for recommended usage.

 (*)Replace Z in the config.ini parameters with the entry ID number.